staedtlernorica/Youtube-Video-Statistics-Scraper/README.md

 This script will automatically scrape the statistics<sup>1</sup> of every video from a playlist/or every video uploaded by a channel.
 All the user has to do is provide a playlist/channel URL, and the script will output the collected statistics of all videos as a .csv file.

 ## Installation before using
+This readme assumes that you are at least Python beginner who can write/edit .py files.

 1) Download the files from the `main` branch.
 2) Make sure these three packages are installed (in the global or virtual environment):
 *  copy/paste all three commands in the second column into either the Windows cmd/virtual env. terminal, then hit enter to install package